AutodeskGames/stingray-docs/source/stingray_help/deploying/package_for_ps4.md

 To package a project for PlayStation 4:

-1. If you haven't done so already, set up the ~{ Requirements for PlayStation 4 game development }~ on your Windows computer.
+1. If you haven't done so already, follow the first-time setup instructions under ~{ Get started on PlayStation 4 }~.
 2. In the Stingray Editor, open the **Deployer** panel to the PlayStation 4 tab and enter the required information.
 (See below.)
 3. Click **Package Project for PlayStation 4**.